vignetteapp/ideas/client/2022/March/rfc-model-api.md

 - Bodygroups
 - Face Controls

-Modeled after [Visual Studio Code](https://code.visualstudio.com/api/language-extensions/overview)'s Language Support, Every model provider should start their life by registering the necessary functions which are used by the Model UI, namely:
+Modeled after [Visual Studio Code](https://code.visualstudio.com/api/language-extensions/overview)'s Language Support, Every model provider has access to the following APIs:

 - The Model Provider API: `vignette.model.registerProvider()`
 - The Rig provider API: `vignette.model.registerRigProvider()`
 - The Model Bodygroup API: `vignette.model.registerBodygroupProvider()`
 - The Face Control API: `vignette.model.registerFaceProvider()`

-of course, calling the Extension API can be done directly inside the `activate()` function, with the option to get the Context of the extension as `vignette.ExtensionContext`.
+These APIs can be done called directly inside the `activate()` function, with the option to get the Context of the extension as `vignette.ExtensionContext`.
+However, every model provider must first and foremost always register a provider via `registerProvider()`.

 ### Implementation